AidanNeeson/renewable-ml/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/ReadyResearchers-2023-24/aidanneeson-renewable-ml/blob/master)

 Google Colab can be used to run the notebooks without the need for any installations.
-The only requirement is that the necessary data files in the [data](./data/) directory are downloaded and then copied into the Colab notebook's file system so the notebooks have access to the data.
-The relative paths to the datasets in the notebooks may need to be edited depending on the directory structure for the Colab file.
+Keep in mind, the commands to read in the datasets change depending on the environment being used to run the notebooks.

 #### Manual Steps